Patient Information

 The Pregnancy Management Fee

 The Pregnancy Management Fee is a fee charged by all Obstetricians for the management of pregnancy progressing past 28 weeks.
 It reimburses the Obstetrician the cost of being on call 24 hours a day, answering telephone queries from you, to cover medical indemnity insurance and to coordinate your care.
-This fee in total is $2,200.
-This fee may seem excessive, but it is about half the fee recommended by the Australian Medical Association.
+This fee in total is $2,350.

 A certain amount of the fee can be reimbursed by Medicare.
 As of the 1st of January 2010 the federal government changed the Medicare rebate for this item number.
 To find out your rebate please discuss this with Medicare.